AamirOfficial07/PClone/docs/Phase_9_Deep_Analytics_Hashtags_Members_Experiments.md

 2. **Hashtags**:
    - Hashtags are extracted from new posts and recorded.
    - Hashtag analytics endpoints return reasonable data.
+   - Editing or deleting posts updates hashtag usage correctly.

 3. **Members**:
-   - Member analytics summaries reflect who creates/publishes posts.
+   - Member analytics summaries reflect who creates/publishes posts per workspace.
-   - Charts show plausible trends.
+   - Charts show plausible trends over time.
+   - Backfill, if used, does not double-count.

 4. **Experiments**:
    - You can create experiments linking variants.
    - Results show per-variant metrics and conversion rates.
-   - Deactivating experiments stops new result aggregation.
+   - Deactivating experiments stops new result aggregation without deleting history.
+   - Edge cases like low-impression variants are handled gracefully.

 5. **Competitors**:
    - Comparison endpoint works and UI reflects differences between competitors.
+   - Unavailable competitor data is indicated clearly.

 ---

-## 13. Instructions for Automated Coding Agents
+## 14. Instructions for Automated Coding Agents

 - Always treat analytics tables as **append-only and aggregated**.
 Do not rewrite history except via migrations.
 - For metrics not available from providers yet, you can: